Alexander of Lycopolis: Historical and Religious Background

-The treatise Against the Teachings of Mani was not intended for a broad readership; it is a specialist philosophical work in which Alexander sought to demonstrate the incompatibility of Platonism and Manichaeism.
+The treatise Against the Teachings of Mani consists of three sections: an introduction on Christianity and its decadence, a presentation of Manicheism and a philosophical refutation of Manichaeism.
+The work serves both as a source on the doctrines of early Manichaeism, confirmed in part by Manichaean texts discovered later, and as an important text on the history of early Neoplatonism.
+In its time, the text sought to demonstrate the incompatibility of Manichaeism with the main points and major currents of Greek philosophy.
 He viewed with concern that Mani’s ideas were gaining acceptance even among philosophers, and he attempted to stem this development.

-Alexander regarded Manichaeism as a distorted form of Christianity.
+Alexander regarded Manichaeism as a very distorted form of Christianity.
 In doing so, he took the Manichaean self-understanding as his point of departure: Mani had presented himself as a continuer and fulfiller of Christ’s mission, calling himself an apostle of Christ.
-Accordingly, Alexander opened his treatise with observations on "the philosophy of the Christians", which he characterizes as "simple".
-His evaluation of Christianity is relatively gentle; he considered it a trivial but useful doctrine suited to plain minds.
-In his view, it consisted chiefly of moral precepts with which Christians were inundated, without any attempt to provide a philosophical grounding for ethical principles.
-Its purpose was merely practical: to guide ordinary people onto the path of virtue, something he believed it genuinely accomplished.
-For Alexander, this exhausted the original meaning of Christianity.
-Yet the lack of a sound theoretical basis had proved disastrous: ambitious and innovation-hungry founders of sects, incapable of intellectual clarity, had introduced new teachings and caused repeated schisms.
-Thus the original simple doctrine had degenerated into a hopelessly convoluted and useless dogmatic system.
+Accordingly, Alexander opened his treatise with observations on "the philosophy of the Christians", which he characterized as "simple", and considered it a trivial but useful doctrine suited to plain minds.
+As Alexander described the activity of Jesus, he did not regard him as a savior but as a commendable teacher of virtue for farmers and craftsmen.
+In his view, the emphasis of Christianity and Manichaeism on morality and religious concerns coincided with their neglect of philosophical rigor, which Alexander saw as one of their weaknesses.
+According to Alexander, what began as a simple philosophy eventually had degenerated into a hopelessly convoluted and useless dogmatic system, and had split into multiple factions and sects who could not provide precise philosophical theory for their teachings and therefore nullified them; the leader of one of these sects was Mani.
 In Alexander’s assessment, Christianity was already in a process of dissolution, which he compared to the decline of sophistic disputation.

-Alexander described the activity of Jesus in benevolent terms.
-He did not regard him as a savior but as a commendable teacher of virtue for farmers and craftsmen.